-RULE 9 -- TRANSFER OF GROUNDWATER OUT OF THE DISTRICT
+SECTION 9.
+TRANSFER OF GROUNDWATER OUT OF THE DISTRICT

-9.1 Permit Required
+RULE 9.1 PERMIT REQUIRED

-Groundwater produced from a well within the District may not be transported outside the District's boundaries unless the Board has issued the well owner or operator a transport permit, except as provided within these rules.
+Groundwater produced from a well within the District may not be transported outside the District's boundaries unless the Board has issued the well owner or operator a transport permit, except as provided within these Rules.

-9.2 Applicability
+RULE 9.2 APPLICABILITY

-- (1) A person proposing to transport groundwater out of the District must obtain a transport permit, in addition to a permit to drill and produce groundwater for a well, to: - (A) increase, on or after March 2, 1997, the amount of groundwater to be transferred under a continuing arrangement in effect before that date; or - (B) transfer groundwater out of the District on or after March 2, 1997, under a new arrangement. - (2) The District may not prohibit the export of groundwater if the purchase was in effect on or before June 1, 1997. - (3) A transport permit for the transportation of water outside the District is not required for the transportation of groundwater that is part of a manufactured product, or the groundwater is to be used on property that straddles the District boundary line, or the groundwater is used within the existing contiguous service area of an existing retail public utility that straddles the District boundary line.
+- (a) A person proposing to transport groundwater out of the District must obtain a transport permit, in addition to a permit to drill and produce groundwater for a well, to: - (1) increase, on or after March 2, 1997, the amount of groundwater to be transferred under a continuing arrangement in effect before that date; or - (2) transfer groundwater out of the District on or after March 2, 1997, under a new arrangement. - (b) The District may not prohibit the export of groundwater if the purchase was in effect on or before June 1, 1997. - (c) A transport permit for the transportation of water outside the District is not required for the transportation of groundwater that is part of a manufactured product, or the groundwater is to be used on property that straddles the District boundary line, or the groundwater is used within the existing contiguous service area of an existing retail public utility that straddles the District boundary line.
 Transportation of groundwater, created by the expansion of an existing retail public utility into counties that are not contiguous to the District, will require a transport permit.

-9.3 Application
+RULE 9.3 APPLICATION